Nacho369/alx-low_level_programming_0/0x05-pointers_arrays_strings/README.md

-# This is a README file for the More functions, more nested loops project
+# This is a README file for Pointers, arrays and strings project

 To be updated...